sfstoolbox/sfs-matlab/README.md

 University Rostock as shown in the panorama photo above.
 The BRIRs and additional information on the recordings are available for download, see [doi:10.14279/depositonce-87.2](http://dx.doi.org/10.14279/depositonce-87.2).
+For such a measurement the SOFA file format has the advantage to be able to include all loudspeakers and head orientations in just one file.

 ```Matlab
 conf = SFS_config_example;